Act for the Development of Tourism

 Article 63

-Fines between NT$10,000 and 50,000 shall be imposed due to one of the following facts taking place in designated scenic spots or tourism locations by the competent authorities for the related matters:
+Fines between NT$10,000 and 50,000 shall be imposed if one of the following acts takes place in scenic spots or tourism locations designated by the competent authorities for the related matters:

 1. Unauthorized operation of roadside vendors or pushcart vendors.